glzbcrt/page-tracker/README.md

 ```

 I am basically generating a random id using a function I found on the Internet and persisting this id in the browser local storage.
-This id, the page being rendered and the timestamp are sent to the Page Tracker API where they are recorded and published to the all consumers of the Event Feed.
+This id, the page being rendered and the timestamp are sent to the Page Tracker APIs where they are recorded and published to all consumers of the Event Feed.

 ## Heroku and Travis CI